WillemTaylor/EasyBank-landing/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

+## Hosted Site

+Project was written using Vue.js framework and deployed to Netlify: https://easybank-landing-page.netlify.app/